istSOS/istsos2/documentation/wns.rst

 	        mean = mean / count
 	        message = "The mean temp in Bellinzona in the last hour: "  + str(mean)

+	    # this structure is mandatory to send notification
 	    notify = {
 	        "twitter": {
 	            "public": message,